saltstack/salt/HACKING.rst

     brew install swig
     brew install zmq

 Afterward the pip commands should run without a hitch.
+Also be sure to set max_open_files to 2048 (see below).

 Running a self-contained development version
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~